peppedilillo/hbstools/README.md

 BUT STOP A MOMENT.

-Maybe this does not make sense to you, or you got into some problem.
+Maybe this does not make sense, or you got into some problem.
 In this case here's the..

 ## ..Long version